-The awarding of the Rudolf Chaudoire Prize is now decided by a committee consisting of the Vice-Rector Research, Prof. McElvany and Dr. Gert Fischer, Executive Board Member of the Rudolf Chaudoire Foundation, decides on the award of the prize.
+The awarding of the Rudolf Chaudoire Prize is now decided by a committee consisting of the Vice President Research, Prof. McElvany and Dr. Gert Fischer, Executive Board Member of the Rudolf Chaudoire Foundation, decides on the award of the prize.

 Rudolf Chaudoire Prize 2020

 In 2020, Dr.-Ing.
 Tobias Kaiser from the Faculty of Mechanical Engineering has been awarded with the Rudolf Chaudoire Prize.

 Search & People Search